ProgSoc/Constitution/CONSTITUTION.md

 - 5.1.4 Review, remove and add General Committee Officer Appointments from time to time, as needed at the discretion of the Executive Committee.

-- 5.1.5 ​Vote on significant decisions regarding the Society and its interests, to a majority.
+- 5.1.5 Vote on significant decisions regarding the Society and its interests, to a majority.

 - 5.1.5.1 In the case of a hung vote or tie, the President shall have a deciding ruling on the vote.